Importing photos into Lightroom can be somewhat mysterious for those new to the software.

-There is no need to copy or rename them, but it’s all too easy to make accidental copies if you don’t carefully watch the settings.
+There is no need to copy or rename them.
+But it’s easy to make accidental copies if you don’t carefully watch the settings.

 Follow these steps when importing from a hard drive:

-- Set the options under File Handling as for doing a camera import.
-Note that making a second copy is greyed-out with the Add option.
+- Set the options under File Handling for doing a camera import.
+Note that making a second copy is greyed out with the Add option.

 - Under Apply During Import set as per the camera import.